Who doesn’t want happiness?

 Each of us can learn to overcome our instinctive way of thinking and find happiness.

-There is no shortage of studies and books on helping people be more happy and find more satisfaction in their life.
+There is no shortage of studies and books on helping people achieve great happiness and find more satisfaction in their life.

 Why then aren’t we happier?